 ►Add to savings.
 Here’s how Mary Tarashuk spent her summer.

 Anticipating some deep relaxation?
 Ready for neural stimulation?
-If you’re looking for just the right professional read, don’t miss MiddleWeb’s large collection of book reviews – now well over 200 – arranged by category (or you can just browse).
+If you’re looking for just the right professional read, don’t miss MiddleWeb’s large collection of book reviews – now nearing 350 – arranged by category (or you can just browse).

 Want to be a MiddleWeb reviewer yourself?
 You can select a professional book from our current list and send us your review before summer’s end.
 Find the details here.

-You may want to take on this year’s version of the Book Whisperer’s summer reading Book-a-Day Challenge.
-“Any book qualifies,” says the Book Whisperer (aka, fourth grade teacher-author Donalyn Miller), “including picture books, nonfiction, professional books, poetry anthologies, or fiction–children’s, youth, or adult titles.”
-Get the 2014 details here and check by #bookaday and #nerdybookclub.
+You may want to take on this year’s version of the Book Whisperer’s summer reading Book-a-Day Challenge for educators.
+“Any book qualifies,” says the Book Whisperer (aka, fifth grade teacher-author Donalyn Miller), “including picture books, nonfiction, professional books, poetry anthologies, or fiction–children’s, youth, or adult titles.”
+Get the 2015 details here and check by #bookaday and #nerdybookclub.

 The NYT Learning Network shares a different sort of education summer reading list: best sellers for K-16 with a very wide definition of education.
 You may disagree with some of the authors or want to skip the ones about life on college campuses, but browsing the list will likely spur some additions to your must-read stack.

-To travel beyond the world of pedagogy, whether on vacation or on your deck, you can find lots of super fiction and nonfiction reviews at NPR’s Book page (@nprbooks).
+To travel beyond the world of pedagogy, whether on vacation or on your deck, take a look at 6th grade teacher Rhonda Stewart‘s list of adolescent fiction.
+You can find lots of super adult fiction and nonfiction reviews at NPR’s Book page (@nprbooks).
+Just in: Nancy Pearl’s “under the radar” recommendations on Morning Edition.
 And don’t miss New York Times reviewer Janet Maslin’s stack of titles selected for the beach.
-The Times reviews lots more new books for summer – from thrillers to cookbooks – here.
+With a New York Times subscription you can take The Time Machine back to 1928 for a look at attitudes toward summer reading 87 years ago.
 Travel around the world and through time with summer reading recommended by Washington Post foreign correspondents: current events, recent history, biography, satire, lots of fiction from abroad.
+A booklist with a very particular audience in mind comes from JPMorgan.

 Go Beyond the Book